epage/epage.github.io/blog/blog/redefining-failure.md

 Instead I prefer to return `Result<T, AssertionError>` instead of `Result<T, failure::Error>`.

-That's fine, `failure::Error` is just a convenience that `failure` provides, like how `Box<Error>`.
-Except.
+That's fine, `failure::Error` is just a convenience that `failure` provides, like with `Box<Error>`, except:
-- Except if I want to add `Context` to my errors, the only reasonable ergonomic way to do so is to return `Result<T, failure::Error>`.
+- If I want to add `Context` to my errors, the only reasonable ergonomic way to do so is to return `Result<T, failure::Error>`.
-- Except [`Context` only supports wrapping a `failure::Error`](https://github.com/rust-lang-nursery/failure/issues/60), making it so any error can escape through a `Context`.
+- [`Context` only supports wrapping a `failure::Error`](https://github.com/rust-lang-nursery/failure/issues/60), making it so any error can escape through a `Context`.

 The only alternative is to reimplement the `Context` machinery that is built-in to the `failure::Fail` and `failure::ResultExt` traits.

-(remember, traits are most useful when `use failure::ResultExt;` removing any namespacing, so this effective *is* the `ResultExt` trait.)
+Suggestion:
+- Allow using context without `failure::Error` by, yet again, moving the `Context from an error decorator to an error member, like `backtrace` and `cause`.

 ### Support a `KeyedContext`